Dance with Devils: Manga

 An original manga, written and illustrated by Samako Natsu and titled Dance with Devils -Blight-, began publishing in Square Enix's shōnen magazine GFantasy on 18 September 2015.
 Rika Nakase will collaborate on the story.

 Volumes

 Stage plays

 A series of 2.5D musical stage plays began in 2016.
 The visuals reveals Daiki Ise as Jek, Kōhei Norizuki as Noel, Ryūjirō Izaki as Holland (double-cast with Subaru Kimura).
 The previously announced cast includes Keisuke Kaminaga as Rem Kaginuki, Jin Hiramaki as Lindo Tachibana, Tsubasa Sakiyama as Urie Sogami, Yū Yoshioka as Mage Nanashiro, Junpei Yasukawa as Shiki Natsumezaka, and Taiki Naitō as Loewen.
 Kaori Miuchi began to direct the musical and writing the script.
-The play will have 14 performances between March 3–13, 2016 in Tokyo.
-The second musical plays were started at December 21–27, 2016 and the third stage plays were started on March 15–25, 2018.
+The play will have 14 performances between 3–13 March 2016 in Tokyo.
+The second musical plays were started at 21–27 December 2016 and the third stage plays were started on 15–25 March 2018.

 Video game

 Rejet released a Dance with Devils game for PlayStation Vita on 24 March 2016.
 The theme song, composed by Elements Garden, is performed by Wataru Hatano.
+A sequel titled Dance with Devils: My Carol was released 22 March 2018.
+The theme song was also composed by Elements Garden.